sugoiServal/toolsSandBox/Microservices/ELK/ElastiSearch.md

 - ElasticStack (ELK Stack)

   - ElasticSearch: distributed searching
-  - Logstash: Data ETL (you don't need to use it though, SQS+Lambda, Kafka, AWS Glue...)
+  - Logstash: Data ETL (you don't need to use it though, SQS+Lambda, Kafka Stream, AWS Glue...)
-  - Kibana: data visualization (dashboarding)
+  - Kibana: data visualization (dashboarding, GUI, run query DSL)

 - features:

   - `Elasticsearch client` (SDK for admin, indexing, searching): Java, JavaScript, Go, .NET, PHP, Perl, Python or Ruby.
-  - `Document`: use JSON document as data
+  - `Document`: `JSON document` as data
+  - `Indexes`: collection of documents, can be applied with schemas
+  - `Mapping`: provide schema
   - `Inverted Index`:
     - `tokenization`: ingress documents are broken into tokens (`Semantically`: words, numbers, geospacial...)
     - `Inverted Index`: a mapping of tokens to documentId is created: Inverted Index (eg: "fox" -> docID_list[1,3,4,5])
     - when searching, Elasticsearch scan through tokens to collect the documents' id, then retrieve these documents
+    - `Ranked Result`: use ranking to sort return documents
-    - `Ranked Result`: Index also store Positional Information - where in the document the term appears.
-Positional Info helps ranking group of result docs and return in revelance-sorted order
+      - by default, rank is based on Positional Information - where in the document the term appears.
-  - `Mapping`: provide schema, in order to support non-auto-detected data types
-  - `Query DSL` (ElasticSearch's query language), or `SQL-style (JDBC...)`
+  - `Query DSL` (ElasticSearch's query language), HTTP request like
-    - `Analysis, Aggregations...`
+    - `Write, Query, Analysis, Aggregations...`
   - `Elasticsearch Cluster`:
     - 存储的文档分布在整个集群中，并且可以`从任何节点开始搜索`(每个 node 都具有 HTTP server)
     - `Shard Routing`: Elasticsearch 自动在所有可用节点上分配/平衡数据(shards)
-      - shard routing mechanism to determine which shard a document belongs to
+      - shard routing: determine which shard a document belongs to
       - routing is typically based on a document's id and a hash function
-    - `coordinating node`: coordinate distributed query
+    - `coordinating node`: responsible for coordinating `distributed query`
       - When a query is issued to an Elasticsearch cluster, it is routed to a coordinating node, which
         - `scatter` query to the correct data nodes, then data node execute their query locally,
         - `gather` data node's results into a result set